daniellionel01/gleam-ast-grep/README.md

 }
 ```

-`ast-grep` cannot figure out what return type it has.
-However, if you always make sure to add explicit return types to your functions like so:
+`ast-grep` will not know the return type.
+However, if you always make sure to add explicit return types to your functions like this:

 ```gleam
 pub fn wibble() -> String {